Consider the following handful of verses (all from the New King James Version, with emphasis added on my part):

 The word “repent” is a forgotten word in our culture.
 This holds true even in Christian circles.
 We hear much about mercy, grace, love, forgiveness, longsuffering, and patience, but not much about repentance.
 This has turned our preaching and teaching into a vanilla batch of mush and gush wherein everybody is okay and no one needs to make any real changes in conduct.

 In the matter of sinners, the Bible uses the word “repent” in two ways.
-First, it inseparably links repentance with saving belief in Christ.
-The idea is that genuine belief in Christ MUST be laced with genuine repentance.
-You don’t repent, believe in Jesus, and then get saved.
-Instead, the belief that saves oozes repentance.
-A wonderful passage that shows how repentance and belief walk hand in hand is Acts 20:20-21, where Paul says to the Ephesian elders,
+First, it inseparably links repentance with saving faith in Christ.
+The idea is that genuine faith in Christ MUST be laced with genuine repentance.
+You don’t repent, place your faith in Jesus, and then get saved.
+Instead, the faith that saves oozes repentance.
+A wonderful passage that shows how repentance and saving faith walk hand in hand is Acts 20:20-21, where Paul says to the Ephesian elders,

 Second, the Bible uses the word “repent” in a general way that calls Christians and non-Christians alike to turn from their sins and go in an opposite direction, a direction of holiness.
 A good verse here would be Luke 3:8, the first part of which says,